ysfchn/dymo-bluetooth/README.md

 `2b3d` part in the UUID may not be future-proof, but so far all produced printers of the same model seems to share the same UUID.

-To discover the nearby printers, filter for the service UUID or/and check for the MAC address range.
-This printer has a MAC address in range of `58:CF:79:00:00:00` and `58:CF:79:FF:FF:FF` or `DC:54:75:00:00:00` and `DC:54:75:FF:FF:FF`, which these MAC ranges block seems to be owned by Espressif Inc. according to Bluetooth vendor list.
+To discover the nearby printers, you can filter for the service UUID.
+So far the MAC addresses to which this printer is assigned seem to belong to the chip manufacturer itself; Espressif, so it may not be possible to pinpoint a DYMO printer by its MAC address, but this project contains a list of MAC prefixes that seen with the printer anyway.

 All data structures are explained below so it can be used as a future reference.